orkes-io/docs/docs/getting-started/playground/first-playground-application.md

 ![resized image](https://image-processing-sandbox.s3.amazonaws.com/f1b4314d-f72b-4060-8758-d07b17bbc552.jpg)

-## Conclustion
+## Conclusion

 You've completed your first Conductor workflow in Orkes Playground!
-Build your own, workflows and see how Condutor's workflow engine makes building orchetration pipelines easy!
+Build your own, workflows and see how Conductor's workflow engine makes building orchestration pipelines easy!

 If you have any [feedback](https://share.hsforms.com/1TmggEej4TbCm0sTWKFDahwcfl4g) - please pass it on.
 We want to make the Orkes Cloud Conductor the best tool for you and your development team!